Information For Home Buyers

 - Peace of mind, less conflict of interest

 - Will the Buyer need to sign an agreement?

 Now it is state law for the agent to have an agreement signed in the case of Buyer’s Agency.
 We will extend much effort, time, expertise, loyalty and education to be singularly informed on behalf of our buyers.
-If you should communicate with another REALTOR®, immediately disclose to them that Carol Bitner and Jarrett Martin are your buyer’s agents.
-As your buyer’s agents, we will not put you under pressure to buy.
+If you should communicate with another REALTOR®, immediately disclose to them that Carol Bitner is serving as your buyer’s agent, we will not put you under pressure to buy.